ventsip/ph/README.md

 Top priority items are:

-- reorganize the project ot use go modules
++ the project ot use go modules
-- improve web UI
++ improve web UI